geriang/geriang.github.io/README.md

 6.US: I want to find the transacted flats that are similar to my current flat type.
   TS: Click on the drop down field to select the desired flat-type

+7.US: I want to search HDB resale transactions along the road where my flat is at
+  TS: Click on Entire Street radio button and click Submit Button

+8.US: I wamt to search HDB resale transactions that are nearby and surrounding my flat.
+  TS: Click on the Nearest Block radio button and click Submit Button

 4.US: I want to start searching where and what are the HDB flats that are sold along the street of my home address
   TS: